OKC Token (OKT) Reaches Self Reported Market Cap of $268.53 Million

 Buying and Selling OKC Token

-It is usually not presently possible to buy alternative cryptocurrencies such as OKC Token directly using U.S. dollars.
-Investors seeking to acquire OKC Token should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy OKC Token using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as OKC Token directly using US dollars.
+Investors seeking to trade OKC Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy OKC Token using one of the aforementioned exchanges.

 new TradingView.widget( { “autosize”: true, “symbol”: “OKTUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );